popisgod/GloziMachine/README.md

-# GloziMachine
+# Research Branch
-For the Glozis in between us.
+This branch holds all study materials for the project.